rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 So I wrote what I call 'My Constitution' and (on 22 July 2008) [addressed](https://www.youtube.com/watch?v=3a8bH0ilu5Q) the President of the Republic (our guardian of the constitution) thanking him for my culture, resigning from the citizenship, concurrently introducing my Constitution, because my constitution factively overlaps, include, his one.
 No black magic here: I've just compressed the first (roughly) 20 slim articles of the Italian Constitution in 7 fat ones, applied old patches never enacted by our catholicians, and added a few ideas for practical reasons.
 I showed the promo video to a few (bored) people and asked to evolve that text using tools like SVN (or alike) rather then a wiki; so that, by adding collective intelligence, one day it could become something serious.

+> A movie that was originally a comedy, but became a documentary.
+> (Urban Dictionary about the movie "Idiocracy")

 The title of that 2008 video is 'Italian Crackdown' because in 1994 police cracked down in one night the italian chapter of Fidonet amateurs network (for no reason: nothing was illegal before, very little was found after).
 They might have done it for commercial reasons.
 And in 2008 the whole thing has gone simply ridicolous: the formal systems were failing because an insane double spending for paper&computer, but politicians, journalists, artists, were excited because of this 'new frontier' of more spending for nothing.
 Some of them stated to be 'the first on the internet'.
 In my small hometown have been a technology event: they talked of marketing, only.
 Not marketing of technology, but marketing by itself.
 Uh?
 Ehm?
-Sorry sir, I red "Technology" and I got "Marketing": what's the problem with you?
+Sorry sir, I red "Technology" and I got "Marketing": where is the technology?

 And all around was all the same.
 The telecommunication closets in the streets were broken: doors unlocked, open, missing; our landlines, hundreds per closet, exposed to anyone and anything.
 But they were using the network for chatting, downloading, chatting with a better platform, and porn (with videochat on a better platform).

-Here me helping Robin Good at video-documenting the rise of blog phenomenon
+Here me helping Robin Good at video-documenting the rise of the blog phenomenon

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sLr70NOL2S0" frameborder="0" allowfullscreen>Zenacamp - Michele Favara Pedarsi intervista Stefano Epifani</iframe>